fenago/python-networking-sysadmins/scripting/lab_guides/Lab_1.md

-In this section, we are going to learn about basic[]{#id326064758 .indexterm} list operations: concatenation and repetition.
+In this section, we are going to learn about basic list operations: concatenation and repetition.

 The `+` operator concatenates lists: